-The Company's liquidity needs have been satisfied prior to the completion of the Offering through funding of the current account by the Sponsor.
-As at 30 September 2022, the cash available in the current account, amounting to $\notin 1,282,842$, will be used to settle the operating costs of the Company.
+The Company's liquidity needs were satisfied at the time of the Offering through funding of the Company's current account by the Sponsor.
+As at 31 March 2023, the cash available in the current account, amounting to €667,510, will be used to settle the operating costs of the Company.